JaneckN/JaneckN/README.md

 I've got 4 apps, for now, all of them are deployed on Heroku - feel free to try them.
 I deployed these applications through Heroku FREE plan it means apps sleep after 30 minutes of inactivity.
-Click on a project name to go to the repository, or hit the "play" button to see the live demo.
+<b>So be aware - It may take a few seconds to open when you click the live demo link.</b>
-<b>So be aware - It may take a few seconds to open when you click the link.</b>
+Click on a project name to go to the repository.
 <p>
 <table>
   <thead align="center">